ironkayman/RebisTheory/rebis_theory.md

 - `The sinister mask formerly worn by Vanaduke, Lord of the Firestorm Citadel. its far too big for a knight to wear` ([Vanaduke's Mask](https://wiki.spiralknights.com/Lord_Vanaduke%27s_Mask)).
 It is alchemized with the usage of [Soul Dust](https://wiki.spiralknights.com/Soul_Dust): `The dust of the departed.
 Whether it still retains any shred of a soul remains to be seen`.
 - `An artistic arrangement of Lord Vanaduke's mask, armor and scepter.
 It represents the folly of greed, the agony of despair, and how awesome fire and spikes look together` ([Finery](https://wiki.spiralknights.com/Lord_Vanaduke%27s_Finery)).

-Mask's description suggest that in was taken of the Lord after the events of the King of Ashes: `The sinister mask formerly worn by Vanaduke, Lord of the Firestorm Citadel. its far too big for a knight to wear` ([Lord Vanaduke's Mask](https://wiki.spiralknights.com/Lord_Vanaduke's_Mask)).
+Mask's description suggests that it was taken of the Lord after the events of the King of Ashes: `The sinister mask formerly worn by Vanaduke, Lord of the Firestorm Citadel. its far too big for a knight to wear` ([Lord Vanaduke's Mask](https://wiki.spiralknights.com/Lord_Vanaduke's_Mask)).
 Based on this, we lean to an explanation, that in canon timeline, __Lord Vanaduke's mask was salvaged__.
-As for the resourced required to alchemize it - they do expand on the state of the mask itself in a non-diegetic manner.
+We also suggest, as his scepter remains after death, the finery was also taken from the Citadel, despite it burning up in the mission.
+As for the resourced required to alchemize the mask, they do expand on the state of the mask itself.
 More so, compared to most of the roster of [Armero Alchemy Machine](https://wiki.spiralknights.com/Armero_Alchemy_Machine), Almire's furniture is not said to be replicated:

 - `A magnificently preserved royal seal of the lost kingdom of Almire.
 It probably belongs in a museum` ([Almirian Seal](https://wiki.spiralknights.com/Almirian_Seal_(Furniture))).
 - `A jolly piece of jewelry formerly borne by the Royal Jelly himself.
 It is jauntily perched on a gelatinous pillow` ([Royal Jelly Crown](https://wiki.spiralknights.com/Royal_Jelly_Crown_(Furniture))).